 Health Effects of Smoking

-Cigarette smoking is the number one cause of preventable disease and death worldwide.
-Smoking-related diseases claim more than 480,000 American lives each year.
-Smoking cost the U.S. at least $289 billion each year, including at least $150 billion in lost productivity and $130 billion in direct healthcare expenditures.1 This is an average of close to $7,000 per adult smoker.1
+Smoking is the number one cause of preventable disease and death worldwide.
+Smoking-related diseases claim more than 480,000 lives in the U.S. each year.
+Smoking costs the U.S. at least $289 billion each year, including at least $151 billion in lost productivity and $130 billion in direct healthcare expenditures.1

 Key Facts about Smoking

-- Among adults who have ever smoked daily, 87 percent had tried their first cigarette by the time they were 18 years of age, and 95 percent had by age 21.1
+- Among adults who have ever smoked daily, 78 percent had smoked their first cigarette by the time they were 18 years of age, and 94 percent had by age 21.3

-- Among current smokers, chronic lung disease accounts for 73 percent of smoking-related conditions.
+- Among current smokers, 73 percent of their diagnosed smoking-related conditions are chronic lung diseases.
 Even among smokers who have quit, chronic lung disease still accounts for 50 percent of smoking-related conditions.4

 Smoking Rates among Adults & Youth

 - Men tend to smoke more than women.
-In 2015, 16.7 percent of men currently smoked compared to 13.6 percent of women.5
+In 2017, 15.8 percent of men currently smoked cigarettes daily compared to 12.2 percent of women.5

 Facts about Quitting Smoking

 - Nicotine is the chemical in cigarettes that causes addiction.
 Smokers not only become physically addicted to nicotine; they also link smoking with many social activities, making smoking an extremely difficult addiction to break.7